Need Help? Give us a call.

 Now that you have a cash flow statement, how do you use it to better inform spending and sales decisions?

 Just looking at whether your cash flow during the analysis period was positive or negative is a good start.
 If you see a pattern of negative cash flow over several months, it’s likely time to implement cost cutting or revenue building measures to work toward a positive cash flow.
 Consider raising prices, cutting down excess inventory, changing marketing tactics, or adjusting your staffing schedule to realign your cash flow in a better direction.
+If you’re in a true cash flow crunch and trimming back isn’t an option, consider cash flow loans to help smooth it out.

 Figures from your cash flow analysis can also help you measure other areas of your company’s financial health.
 For example, look at the ratio between your operating cash flow (day-to-day cash expenditures and income) and your net sales to see how much cash from sales is going into your company’s pocket rather than to overhead.
 Ultimately, you want your cash flow to increase as sales increase, meaning that your cash profit from sales is holding steady.